girgismicheal/Control-Project/README.md

 # Control-Project
-the code and generated file ars here.
+the code and generated file are here.